theirish81/kumquat/README.md

 ### jsonParse
 parses the output string into a JSON data structure

+### yamlParse
+parses the output string into a YAML data structure

 ### replace
 replaces a substring matching a regular expression, with a provided string